How to Build Energy and Manage it for Work in the AI Era

 How to apply smart energy management in polywork?

 Polyworking is important in navigating the AI era.
-To succeed in polyworking, integrate disciplined AI productivity and smart energy management.
-This involves mastering the oscillation principle in your tasks — alternating intensive effort with energy recovery in breaks, leveraging AI & digital tools in ergonomic workspaces, and upholding the self-discipline and determination vital for sustaining your dream AI job well in the rise of AI.
+To succeed in polyworking, self-discipline is vital to manage energy levels for productivity in tasks demanding high performance.
+This involves mastering the oscillation principle in your tasks — alternating intensive effort with energy recovery in breaks, leveraging AI & digital tools in ergonomic workspaces, and consistency in work outputs to sustain your dream AI job well into the future of work.